MateuszDylewski/ProductList/README.md

 - Change bisibility of prica and quantity
 - Change displayed currency

-# SMB mini project 3
+# SMB mini project 3 - end result in branch Firebase
 SQLite database removed.
 Added Firebase realtime database and user authentication.
 Products have now new attribute userOwnerId that indicates who created the product.
 If null, the product is public.